microsoft/PQCrypto-LWEKE/README.md

 ## License

-This software is licensed under the MIT License; see License.txt for details.
+This software is licensed under the MIT License; see the LICENSE file for details.
 It includes some third party modules that are licensed differently.
 In particular:

 - `src/aes/aes_c.c`: public domain